Nilesh-Patil0310/habbit-tracker-react-redux/README.md

-# Getting Started with Create React App
+# Habit Tracker App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Habit Tracker application built using React, Redux, and React Router.
+It allows users to add multiple habits, track their status over a week, and toggle between different statuses for each day.

 ## Available Scripts